 Workplace injuries cost American businesses billions of dollars every year.
 According to OSHA, employers pay $1 billion per week in workers’ compensation costs.
 Some costs come from the days that injured employees miss work.
 Injuries and accidents force injured employees to miss at least six days of work per year.
 This costs employers in the United States about 62 billion dollars a year.
 Having a safety culture in your organization will go a long way in reducing these costs.
-This can be prevented by taking courses like OSHA 30 Construction.
+This can be prevented by taking courses like OSHA 10 Hour and OSHA 30 Hour.

 Most workplaces lack a safety culture where both managers and employees prioritize safety.
 It is about changing the culture, not just changing the tool.
 Having workers follow the proper safety procedures and use safety tools and gear will not happen overnight.
 There is a learning curve that comes with safety tools and procedures, but there needs to be a willingness to change.

 Most Construction Workers have been using the same tools and performing the same tasks for ages.
 Changing their attitudes about new safety tools and procedures can be challenging.
 Employees, particularly the older ones, are very often resistant to change.
 They get comfortable using their old tools.
 They are not too keen to use newer and safer tools.
 Safety managers often face this problem when getting workers to use new safety tools.

 Companies should view improvements in their safety culture as an investment, rather than a cost.
 Having a robust safety culture is about keeping employees healthy.
 All employees deserve to spend quality time with their families.
 And this will be possible only when employers take care of their employees’ safety and health.